heygrady/textshadow/readme.md

 This library is a `text-shadow` polyfill for Internet Explorer 9 and below.
 It uses the Microsoft proprietary [blur filter](http://msdn.microsoft.com/en-us/library/ms532979(v=vs.85\).aspx) and the [alpha filter](http://msdn.microsoft.com/en-us/library/ms532967(v=vs.85\).aspx) along with layering to closely approximate `text-shadow`.

 * currently only pixel units are supported
-* currently only a single shadow is supported
-* the color must be the last property (even though the [W3C](http://www.w3.org/TR/css3-text/#text-shadow) spec allows it to be first)
+* the color must be the last property

 # Usage
 It is recommended to use this library with a feature detection library such as [Modernizr](http://www.modernizr.com/docs/#textshadow).